Synthetixio/SIPs/SIPS/sip-58.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->

 Emit list of individual fee reclamations and rebates during exchange settlement for Dapps and Synthetix Exchange.
-Fee reclamation was introduced since [SIP-37](./sip-37.md) but did not emit a breakdown of each individual trade's fee reclamation / rebate amounts.

 ## Abstract

 <!--A short (~200 word) description of the technical issue being addressed.-->

+In order to help users track fees claimed or rebated from individual transactions, emit events during settlement that match each individual exchange being settled with the amount reclaimed or rebated.

 Upgrade the Exchanger `settle()` function to emit individual fee reclaimation / rebate amounts for each trade.

-Add an internal function `_settlementsOwing` that will emit an event `ExchangeEntriesSettled` when `Exchanger.settle()` is invoked.
+Add an internal function `_settlementsOwing` that will emit an event `ExchangeEntriesReclaim` and `ExchangeEntriesRebate` when `Exchanger.settle()` is invoked.

-Emit a list for each exchange entry with details about the `amountShouldHaveReceived`, the corresponding `amountReceived`, `reclaimAmount`, `rebateAmount`, and `timestamp` of the entry that is settled in the transaction.

 ## Motivation